Clarendon Hills station

 Clarendon Hills is a station on Metra's BNSF Line in Clarendon Hills, Illinois.
 The station is 18.3 rail miles (29.5 km) from Chicago Union Station, the east end of Metra service on this line.
-In Metra's zone-based fare system, Clarendon Hills is in zone D. As of 2018, Clarendon Hills is the 66th busiest of Metra's 236 non-downtown stations, with an average of 799 weekday boardings.
+In Metra's zone-based fare system, Clarendon Hills is in zone 3.
+As of 2018, Clarendon Hills is the 66th busiest of Metra's 236 non-downtown stations, with an average of 799 weekday boardings.

 The inbound station building (south of the tracks) was staffed until June 11, 2018.
-It later was replaced with an unmanned building.
+It later was replaced with an unstaffed building.
 Groundbreaking was on Jan 6, 2020; ribbon-cutting was on Nov 7, 2022.
 The outbound side has only two small covered shelters, one of which also provides bicycle racks and the other is a weather-protected warming center.
 Clarendon Hills' central business district is directly southwest of the station.

+As of September 8, 2025, Clarendon Hills is served by 59 trains (30 inbound, 29 outbound) on weekdays, and by 36 trains (18 in each direction) on weekends and holidays.

 Accident

-Clarendon Hills was the site of a collision at 8:16 AM on Wednesday, May 11, 2022, between inbound Metra train #1242 and a box truck stopped on the tracks.
-One person, a 72-year-old Downers Grove woman aboard the train, was ejected from the first car and killed.
+Clarendon Hills was the site of a collision at 8:16 AM on Wednesday, May 11, 2022, between inbound Metra train no. 1242 and the cab of a box truck stopped on the tracks.
+It was not immediately known why the truck was stopped, as there had been sufficient room for it to safely clear the crossing.
+One person, a 72-year-old woman aboard the train, was ejected from the first car and killed.
 At least four people were injured, including the train engineer and a conductor.
-The driver and two passengers of the truck escaped prior to the impact and were not injured.
+The driver and two passengers of the truck had escaped prior to the impact and were not injured.